sjstoelting/pgsql-tweaks/README.md

 Creates a view to get all functions of the current database, excluding those in the schema pg_catalog and information_schema.

-As there have been changes to the system tables used in this view, there are now two scripts dependend on the PostgreSQL version on which it has to be used:

-* view_pg_functions: For PostgreSQL 11 or newer
-* view_pg_functions-10: For PostgreSQL 10 or older
+As there have been changes to the system tables used in this view, there are now two scripts dependend on the PostgreSQL version on which it has to be used, one for PostgreSQL 11 or newer and one for PostgreSQL 10 or older.
+This is handled in the script that creates the view.

 ```sql
 SELECT * FROM pg_functions;